osrf/gazebo_tutorials/guided_a/tutorial3.md

 * `examples`: contains example plugins and stand-alone programs which are not installed with Gazebo, but can be used as references in tutorials.

+* `cmake`: contains files used by cmake to build Gazebo.
+In particular, the `SearchForStuff.cmake` file looks for dependencies.

+* `doc`: contains files responsible for generating documentation web pages from doxygen comments in C++ header files.

 ## Workflow example